akira215/Servers-Configs/proxmox.md

 - Power off VM

-- Make pre-migration backup
+- Make pre-migration backup using GUI `Node > VM > Backup` and select NAS storage

+- Copy to backup 3 files on a shared folder of backup for Node B.

-- Find VM config file folder on both nodes /etc/pve/nodes/[node name]/qemu-server/110.conf
+- Find VM config file folder on both nodes `/etc/pve/nodes/[node name]/qemu-server/110.conf`

 - Create a directory to store the config files on a shared mount point, accessible by Node B (useful as I was migrating several VMs at once)
 `mkdir /mnt/pve/[shared]/pve-conf-files`